 When do you have appointments available?

-Evenings on Tuesday and Wednesdays, other times available by request.
+Evenings on Mondays and Tuesday, other times available by request.

 Are you on my insurance panel?